 On February 25, 2019, the Company issued a \$4.0 million convertible unsecured note (the "Note"), maturing on June 29, 2023, to Bassian Farms, Inc. (the "Holder") as partial consideration in the Bassian acquisition.
-The interest rate charged on the Note is 4.5% per annum and increases to 5.0% after the twoyear anniversary of the closing date.
+The interest rate charged on the Note is 4.5% per annum and increases to 5.0% after the two-year anniversary of the closing date.
 The Company may, in certain instances beginning eighteen months after issuance of the Note, redeem the Note in whole or in part for cash or convert the Note into shares of the Company's common stock at the conversion price of \$43.93 per share.
 After the two-year anniversary of the closing date, the Holder may convert the Note into shares of the Company's common stock at the conversion price.
-Upon a change of control event, the Holder may convert the Note into shares of the Company's common stock at the conversion price or redeem the Note for cash.
+Upon a change of control event, the Holder may convert the Note into shares of the Company's common stock at the conversion price.
+Upon a change of control event, the Holder may convert the Note into shares of the Company's common stock at the conversion price.